All we know about Wagner mercenary chief Yevgeny Prigozhin feared dead in plane crash

 Military connection

-The former catering entrepreneur also owns the Wagner Group, a Kremlin-allied mercenary force that has come to play a central role in Mr Putin’s projection of Russian influence in trouble spots around the world.
+In 2014, he founded Wagner, a Kremlin-allied private military company whose mercenary fighters have come to play a central role in Mr Putin’s projection of Russian influence in trouble spots around the world, including Syria, Libya and the Central African Republic.
+The United States has sanctioned it and accused it of atrocities, which Mr Prigozhin has denied.

-The United States, European Union, United Nations and others say the mercenary force has involved itself in conflicts in countries across Africa in particular.

 Wagner fighters allegedly provide security for national leaders or warlords in exchange for lucrative payments, often including a share of gold or other natural resources.
 US officials say Russia may also be using Wagner’s work in Africa to support its war in Ukraine.

-In Ukraine, Mr Prigozhin’s mercenaries have become a major force in the war, fighting as counterparts to the Russian army in battles aainst Ukrainian forces.
+In Ukraine, Mr Prigozhin’s mercenaries have become a major force in the war, fighting as counterparts to the Russian army in battles against Ukrainian forces.

-That includes Wagner fighters taking Bakhmut, the city where the bloodiest and longest battles have taken place.
+That includes Wagner fighters taking Bakhmut, where the bloodiest and longest battles have taken place.

-By May 2023, Wagner forces and Russian soldiers appeared to have largely won Bakhmut, a victory with strategically slight importance for Russia, despite the cost in lives.
+By May this year, Wagner forces and Russian soldiers appeared to have largely won the city, a victory with strategically slight importance for Russia, despite the cost in lives.
 The US estimates that nearly half of the 20,000 Russian troops killed in Ukraine since December were Wagner fighters in Bakhmut.

 Raging against Russia’s generals